-Moreover, while orphan drug designation neither shortens the development or regulatory review time, nor gives the product candidate advantages in the regulatory review or approval process, generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the relevant indication, the product is entitled to a 7 year period of market exclusivity, which precludes the FDA from approving another marketing application for the same drug for the same indication for that period.
-The FDA, however, may subsequently approve a similar drug (or, in the U.S., the same drug) for the same indication during the first product's market exclusivity period if the FDA concludes the later drug is shown to be safer or more effective or makes a major contribution to patient care.
+Moreover, while orphan drug designation neither shortens the development or regulatory review time, nor gives the product candidate advantages in the regulatory review or approval process, generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the relevant indication, the product is entitled to a 7 year period of market exclusivity, which precludes the FDA from approving another marketing application for the same drug for the same indication during the first product's market exclusivity period if the FDA concludes that the later drug is shown to be safer or more effective or makes a major contribution to patient care.
 Orphan exclusivity in the United States also does not prevent the FDA from approving another product that is considered to be the same as our product candidates for a different indication or a different product for the same orphan indication.
 If another product that is the same as ours is approved for a different indication, it is possible that third-party payors will reimburse for products off-label even if not indicated for the orphan condition.